Lymantria dispar dispar (LDD) moth

 - Larvae chew holes in leaves or devour entire leaves.

-- In late July, spongy egg masses can be observed on the trunks and branches of infected trees.
+- In late July, LDD egg masses can be observed on the trunks and branches of infected trees.

 - Understory shrubs and plants may also be affected.